buddytrip05/specs-and-context/discovery-story.md

 ---

-## Week 1: The anomaly in the dashboard
+## Monday morning: The anomaly in the dashboard

 Maya's Monday morning ritual is fifteen minutes with coffee and the growth dashboard.
 She's done it every week for two years.
 The dashboard shows the same six numbers it always shows: sessions, product page views, cart adds, checkout starts, purchases, revenue.